canonical-web-and-design/developer.ubuntu.com/templates/pages/core/examples/snaps-on-mir.md

 # Run a kiosk snap on Ubuntu Core

-This example has been verified to run on amd64 devices, amd64 kvm-qemu based VM, armhf/RPi3 and arm64/dragonboard.
+This example is ideal for someone seeking to build a kiosk-style device with Ubuntu Core.
+It showcases a set of Qt applications as examples apps you could run on a kiosk.

-For getting Ubuntu Core installed and running please reference Getting Started for Ubuntu Core
+This example has been tested on amd64 kvm-qemu based VM, armhf/RPi3 and arm64/dragonboard.
+To install Ubuntu Core on one of these devices, see the [Get Started](../get-started) section.

-**Note:** for RPi2 and RPi3, gpu support is not quite in the stable channel Ubuntu Core image, you will need to use the [daily edge image](http://cdimage.ubuntu.com/ubuntu-core/16/edge/current/)
+**Note:** for RPi2 and RPi3, GPU support is not yet in the stable Ubuntu Core image, you will need to use the [daily edge image](http://cdimage.ubuntu.com/ubuntu-core/16/edge/current/)

 ## Quick Start to Experience

-Download the latest ubuntu core image.
-Once you have your Ubuntu Core image running on your desired device/VM, ssh into your device/VM and install in this particular order.
-If you need more information or are new to snaps, please read through the more detailed subections of this webpage.
+Download the [latest Ubuntu Core stable image](http://cdimage.ubuntu.com/ubuntu-core/16/stable/current/) and install it.
+Once you have your Ubuntu Core image running on your desired device/VM, SSH into it and install the mir snaps in this particular order:

 ``` bash
 snap install mir-libs --channel=edge